 13 – China’s most influential and well-known democracy activist, Wei Jingsheng, who has already spent 16 years in prison, is sentenced to 14 more.

-14 – The Dayton Peace Agreement is signed in Paris and war in Bosnia formally ends, though localised conflicts continue to erupt sporadically.
+14 – The Dayton Peace Agreement is signed in Paris and the war in Bosnia formally ends, though localised conflicts continue to erupt sporadically.

 15 – Newly released classified documents from the White House reveal that the FBI spied on John Lennon and kept extensive files on his anti-war activities during the early 1970s, possibly in an attempt to have him deported.